Biratnagar: 20th century

 On 4 March 1947, the first anti-Rana movement in Nepal started in Biratnagar at the Biratnagar jute mills under the leadership of Girija Prasad Koirala and B. P. Koirala.
 This sparked a countrywide anti-Rana demonstration that eventually led to the abolishment of Rana rule in Nepal.
 During the panchayat system in Nepal the Pradhan Pancha who also happened to manage district level body for Biratnagar was Govinda Bahadur Baruwal.
-He was also the committee member of Mahendra Morang Adarsha Multiple Campus (MMAMC) which is one of the oldest, most prestigious and leading academic institution of providence 1.
+He was also the committee member of Mahendra Morang Adarsh Multiple Campus (MMAMC) which is one of the oldest, most prestigious and leading academic institution of Koshi Province.The Baruwal family was one of the most prominent and influential lineages in Biratnagar during that era.

+Geography

+Biratnagar is the administrative center of the Greater Birat Development Area, which aims to connect Biratnagar with major nearby towns—including Itahari, Gothgau, Biratchowk, and Dharan—along the Koshi Highway, representing a combined, densely populated urban corridor sharing an estimated total population of 804,300 people across 159,332 households.
+Geographically, Biratnagar lies 399 km east of Kathmandu, 362 kilometers south of Kimathanka - the Nepalese counterpart of the Nepal-China border at Zhentang, and 6 km north of Jogbani - the bordering town in the Indian state of Bihar.
+Its connection with Kathmandu runs primarily through the East-West highway and secondarily through the mid-hill highway, with that of Kimathanka through the Koshi highway, and with that of Jogbani through the Rani Path (the old highway), the Koshi Path (the new highway), and the recently proposed Jogbani-Biratnagar rail link.

 Climate

-The City has its best climate between February to mid April and August to early December.
+The city has its best climate between February to mid-April and August to early December.

 The highest temperature ever recorded in Biratnagar was 43.0 °C on the 14 April 1992, while the lowest temperature ever recorded was -1.0 °C in December 1970 and January 1971.